senaite/senaite.core/docs/utilities/worksheet_layout_utility.rst

             super(MyFirstWSLayoutView, self).__init__(context, request)
             # some custom logic

-Fourth step: registration your view in the `configure.zcml`
+4. Register a fresh view file in the `configure.zcml`

 .. code-block:: xml